 The best shrimp scampi recipe keeps things simple.
 With just 10 wholesome ingredients, you’ll be able to create this light yet indulgent meal that’s impressive enough for company!

-- Butter – adds richness to the sauce
+• Butter – adds richness to the shrimp scampi sauce.

-- Garlic – an absolute must for a pungent contrast
+• Garlic – an absolute must for a flavorful contrast to any garlic shrimp scampi recipe.

 Easy Shrimp Scampi Recipe